 Please read below about the three-step process and the eight neighborhood choices.

-- Beginning in mid-June, students will be able to list their preference for residences within their assigned neighborhoods
+- Beginning on June 21, students will be able to list their preference for residences and room types within their assigned neighborhoods

 - During this period, ResEd will select student staff for 2021-2022 and process requests for pre-assignment